lnagle/code-diary/README.md

-This repo is a centralize place to keep experiments, hands-on learning, toy projects, and the like.
+This repo is a centralized place to keep experiments, hands-on learning, toy projects, and the like.